dariopellegrini/StorageDone-Android/README.md

 }
 ```

-To cancel a live query simply call cancel LiveQuery object.
+To cancel a live query simply call cancel on LiveQuery object.
 ```kotlin
 liveQuery.cancel()
 ```